 The WG notes that its recommendations that the UDRP should not be amended is in line with previous GAC advice, as provided by the GAC in its October 2014 Communique from the Los Angeles meeting.
 The WG concludes that, while its preliminary recommendations differ on specific details with other aspects of GAC advice on the topic and with the IGO Small Group Proposal (discussed further in Section 3.4, below), overall they address the needs and concerns of IGOs that have been raised with ICANN while preserving the benefits and certainty of the existing curative rights processes and protecting the legal rights of registrants.

-3.4 Working Group Interaction with IGOs, Consideration of the IGO Small Group Proposal
+3.4 Working Group Interaction with IGOs, Consideration of the IGO Small Group Proposal and Outcome of the ICANN57 Meeting Sessions

 Process Background

-As noted in Section [ ] above, this PDP was initiated to consider the specific topic of curative rights protections for IGOs and INGOs, which was a topic that had been noted by the previous GNSO PDP on IGO-INGO Protections in All gTLDs as needing to be scoped by an Issue Report as a mandatory first step prior to a separate, new PDP.
+This PDP was initiated to consider the specific topic of curative rights protections for IGOs and INGOs, which was a topic that had been noted by the previous GNSO PDP on IGO-INGO Protections in All gTLDs as needing to be scoped by an Issue Report as a mandatory first step prior to a separate, new PDP.
 The previous PDP Working Group had reached consensus on a number of recommendations pertaining to preventative protections for certain IGO and INGO names and acronyms.
 While some of the policy recommendations have since been approved by the ICANN Board, several remain under Board consideration as the GNSO’s recommendations on those points are inconsistent with GAC advice provided to the Board on the same topics, and the Board had requested additional time to consider them.
 The Board had previously also requested that its New gTLD Program Committee (NGPC) develop a proposal for Board consideration that would take into account the GAC advice as well as the GNSO’s recommendations.

-To provide a procedural path forward for resolution of the matter, the NGPC facilitated the creation of an IGO Small Group, comprising representatives from the NGPC, the GAC and IGOs.
+To provide a procedural path forward for resolution of the matter, the NGPC facilitated the creation of an IGO Small Group, comprising representatives from the GAC and IGOs working with Board representatives and ICANN staff to finalize a proposal for GAC and GNSO consideration.
 The formation of the group was highlighted by the GAC Chair during the joint GAC-GNSO meeting at ICANN51 in Los Angeles in October 2014, where it was noted that the group would “provide inputs or maybe some guidance to the GNSO so that it's clear, or as clear as possible, for [the GNSO] about what are the issues there that are really remaining”.
 The starting point for the IGO Small Group’s deliberations was the initial NGPC proposal that had been sent to the GAC and the GNSO in March 2014.
 Although the NGPC proposal focused on the topic of preventative protections for IGO acronyms, it also contained suggestions for modifying the URS (specifically, removing the need to consent to jurisdiction and the possibility of appeal) and the setting up of an arbitration process to resolve claims of abuse of IGO acronyms.

 In June 2014, the NGPC wrote to the GNSO Council requesting that the GNSO consider modifying its original PDP recommendations in accordance with the GNSO’s documented processes for such amendment.
 In the letter, the NGPC acknowledged the then-recent initiation of this current PDP on curative rights, and noted that the Board would not take any action on GAC advice concerning curative rights protections for IGOs until the conclusion of this PDP.
 The GNSO Council took no further action in relation to IGO acronyms following additional discussions with the NGPC later that year, pending further Board/NGPC input on possible modifications to the GNSO’s adopted policy recommendations that might be appropriate and acceptable to all parties.